Fat Quarter Pillows DIY Tutorial

 Go around the outside edges and use straight pins to keep the fabric in place.
 One ever 4-5 inches works for me.

-Once your fabric is secured use your yardstick to draw a square around the inside of the fabric, giving at least a quarter of an inch of space between your line and the edge of fabric.
-Even if you’re new to sewing this line will guide you to a (at least) mostly square pillow in the end!
+Once your fabric is secured using your yardstick to draw a square around the inside of the fabric, giving at least a quarter of an inch of space between your line and the edge of the fabric.
+Even if you’re new to sewing this line will guide you to an (at least) mostly square pillow in the end!

 The way I do it is I start about 3 inches from the center on one side and begin with my back stitched area.
 Then I’ll ’round the corners and when I’m about 5-6 inches from where I started I backstitch again.